 In this Google Web Story, users are presented with a slideshow containing various photos of space with short text passages.
 This is an elegant and very user-friendly way to guide users through image galleries.

-The possibilities for presenting content visually with Stories are endless.
-The feedback from beta users has so far been very positive.
-Greg Manifold, design director at the Washington Post reports:
+The possibilities for visually presenting content via Stories are thus very diverse.
+The feedback from beta users is correspondingly positive.
+Greg Manifold, design director at the Washington Post, says:

 "Web Stories allow us to showcase our quality journalism when there are several elements we want to bring together.
 Combining reporting, photography, video and moving graphics gives readers a more visual entry point when they're looking for our media coverage.

 But up to now, there's been one big catch to integrating Google Web Stories: they are unfortunately rather complicated to program.

 For large publishers, that may not be a problem.
 But for the average content creator, it's been an obstacle.
 That's exactly what Google's new Web Stories WordPress Plugin could change.